corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

 ## Assign HSM and Generate Key Pairs

-To assign a soft high security model (HSM) and generate a session initiation key pair:
+To assign a soft high security module (HSM) and generate a session initiation key pair:
 {{< tabs >}}
 {{% tab name="Bash"%}}
 ```